 Slice into tender smoked beef without having to wait for an entire brisket.
 Smoked chuck roast is simple, tender, and very easy to prepare.
+The flavor and texture is similar to smoked brisket but with significantly less smoking time.
+That means meat is on the table faster!

 If you’re looking for smoked shredded beef, you must check out the Smoked Pulled Beef recipe which is another fantastic smoked chuck roast recipe.